See a list of Surgical Technologist Programs by Clicking Here!

 Individuals seeking employment must be patient, dexterous and have high stamina.
 Individuals in this field will stand for hours during surgery and must quickly provide whatever assistance is required by the surgeon or nurse.
 Employment will be pursued at the at hospitals, clinics, or any other locations where surgeries are typically performed.
 The need for surgery technicians is expected to increase as public healthcare becomes more widely available, the population ages, and the need for medical professionals increases across the board.
 As a result there should be a marked increase in available positions for surgical technicians in the future.

-Common Job Titles of a Surgical Technologist
+Most Popular Jobs of a Surgical Technologist

 In order to best prepare you for the exciting field of a surgical tech, you will be best served to understand a common set of job titles across the industry.
 Job titles may vary from region to region or by employer, which is why having a working list of job titles and their variations is a useful tool.
 A list of the most common job titles of a surgical tech include: